Clinical experience information for the Prosthodontics program

 Where do I receive my clinical education?
 Our students have assigned operatories laboratory work stations, and study carrels at UT Dentistry’s Center for Oral Health Care & Research.
-Maxillofacial prosthetic care is performed in the adjoining Maxillofacial Clinic and implant surgical experiences in the adjacent Implant Clinic.
-Our students also spend a limited amount of time on clinical rotation to Gateway Community Center in Laredo, Texas.
+Maxillofacial prosthetic care is performed in the adjoining Maxillofacial Practice and implant surgical experiences in the adjacent Implant Practice.
+Our students also spend a limited amount of time on a clinical rotation to Gateway Community Center in Laredo, Texas.

-How many operatories are in the clinic where I will work?
-There are 13 operatories in the Graduate Prosthodontic Clinic, three in the adjoining Prosthodontic Faculty Practice Clinic, one in the adjoining Maxillofacial Clinic and four (including two surgical suites) in the adjacent Implant Clinic.
+How many operatories are in the practice where I will work?
+There are 13 operatories in the Graduate Prosthodontic Practice, three in the adjoining Prosthodontic Faculty Practice, one in the adjoining Maxillofacial Practice and four (including two surgical suites) in the adjacent Implant Practice.

 Who supervises and teaches?
-All of our faculty members are clinically active board certified prosthodontists.
-The Maxillofacial Clinic is under the direction of a Maxillofacial Prosthodontist who maintains a private clinical practice in addition to her academic role.
-The Implant Clinic is under the direction of a prosthodontist in an active surgical and restorative practice.
+All of our faculty members are clinically active board-certified prosthodontists.
+The Maxillofacial Practice is under the direction of a Maxillofacial Prosthodontist who maintains a private clinical practice and her academic role.
+The Implant Practice is under the direction of a prosthodontist in an active surgical and restorative practice.

 Who are my patients?
 Patients are members of the San Antonio and surrounding communities.
 We have an abundance of patients for all types of prosthodontic care.